-FlowCam Dissertation Highlights the Importance of Collaboration Among Scientists
+FlowCam Dissertation Highlights Collaboration Among Scientists

-FlowCam Dissertation Highlights the Importance of Collaboration Among Scientists
+FlowCam Dissertation Highlights Collaboration Among Scientists

 Portrait of Russell Arnot holding bones from marine organismsUniversity of Bath logoTurbulence plays a key role in the mixing of lakes, seas, and oceans and inspired the subject of Dr. Russell Arnott's Ph.D. dissertation.
 With little to no background in biology, Dr. Arnott aimed to understand how fluid dynamics might impact phytoplankton communities and HAB distribution in aquatic systems.
 He was particularly interested in asking how turbulence and cell morphology might influence phytoplankton ecology - questions that challenged him to seek expertise from scientists outside his current discipline.
 Dr. Arnott found collaborators swirling into his research circle through unexpected intersections of water engineering, plankton ecology, microbial taxonomy, and marine environmental analysis.